josephbosire/checkmyreqs/README.rst

-    -f, --files   : comma-separated list of files to check (optional, default is requirements.txt) -p, --python  : Python version to check compatibility, example 2.7 or 3.2 (optional, default is system Python)
+    -f, --files   : comma-separated list of files to check (optional, default is requirements.txt) -p, --python  : Python version to check compatibility, example 2.7 or 3.2 (optional, default is system Python) -o, --ouytput : name of csv file to output package compatibility status.
+Optional parameter it will default to outputing to the console

 You can also use ``pip freeze`` to check a Python environment without a requirements file, like so ::